jutge-org/cin/README.md

 In the event no more tokens are available, `scan` returns `None`, but `read` throws an exception.

 Also, in the event that the current token does not represent a value of the requested type, `scan` returns `None`, but `read` throws an exception.
-This could happen, for instace, when `read|scan(int)` attempt to read a non numeric input.
+This could happen, for instace, when `read|scan(int)` attempt to read a non integer token.

 Besides typing, the important difference between `read` and `scan` and the `input` built-in function is that `read` and `scan` are able to get their tokens among one or more lines, whereas `input` works on just one single line.
 On the other hand, it is not possible to obtain whitespaces with `read` and `scan`.